 Frozen Dungeness Crab Legs (Clusters)

-If you caught your own crab or just bought way to many crabs and need to freeze them, here are some tips.
+If you caught your own Dungeness Crab Legs or just bought way to many crabs and need to freeze them, here are some tips.

 What to Serve with Dungeness Crab Legs (Clusters)

-Wondering what to serve with your Dungeness crab clusters?
+Wondering what to serve with your Dungeness crab legs/clusters?
 We got you, check out some of our other recipes for some ideas.

-If you need more Dungeness crab recipes we got you there too!
-You gotta try these Dungeness crab Cakes, they’re packed full of crab meat.
+If you need more Dungeness crab recipes we got you!

 Dungeness Crab Leg/Cluster FAQ’s